ardanlabs/gotraining/topics/go/design/packaging/README.md

 http://www.cs.cmu.edu/~mihaib/kernighan-interview/index.html

-_Can you tell us about the worse features of C, from your point of view?_
+_"Can you tell us about the worse features of C, from your point of view"?_

-_I think that the real problem with C is that it doesn't give you enough mechanisms for structuring really big programs, for creating ``firewalls'' within programs so you can keep the various pieces apart.
-It's not that you can't do all of these things, that you can't simulate object-oriented programming or other methodology you want in C. You can simulate it, but the compiler, the language itself isn't giving you any help._ - July 2000
+_"I think that the real problem with C is that it doesn't give you enough mechanisms for structuring really big programs, for creating ``firewalls'' within programs so you can keep the various pieces apart.
+It's not that you can't do all of these things, that you can't simulate object-oriented programming or other methodology you want in C. You can simulate it, but the compiler, the language itself isn't giving you any help."_ - July 2000

+## Quotes

+_"Object orientation is very useful in some settings...
+As languages evolve, there will surely be other mechanisms for packaging up computational units and organizing a program." - Brain Kernighan (2009)_

 ## Design Review